Beautifying Teton Valley’s Scenic Byway

 Planting Instructions

 For best results, mix the same volume of seeds with sand or sawdust.
-Plant in areas where you can see soil, not in grassy areas.
+Plant in areas where you can see bare soil; not in grassy areas.

-Using a garden rake, break ground crust no more than ½ inch deep and remove large rocks.
-Plant to more than ¼ inch deep.
-Do not rake; use a roller or just step on seeds.
+Using a garden rake, break ground crust approximately ½ inch deep and remove large rocks.
+Plant no more than ¼ inch deep.
+Do not cover with soil; instead use a roller or just gently step on seeds to encourage contact with soil.

 Recent Updates